gordonwelchman/rpi_imsi_catcher/README.md

 You can scan for frequencies using the ```grgsm_scanner -v -b GSM900``` command.
 This will produce a list of frequencies and base station properties, such as: center frequency, channel, ARFCN value, LAC, MCC, MNC value etc. To check all available options, run help ```grgsm_scanner -h```.
 THe bands are: GSM900, DCS1800, GSM850, PCS1900, GSM450, GSM480,GSM-R.

 If you know the frequency you want to monitor, you can run the command ```grgsm_livemon -f 946.6M```, replacing 946.6 with the known frequency.
 This negates the requirement for manual tuning.
 Kalibrate is another option.

+## Legal

+Personal data collected by the device (IMSI) may be subject to privacy laws, so be mindful of storing/processing/sharing data collected.
+Do your own research.